-Organization of the Study
+Organisation of the Study

-The organization of this study has been dictated by the requirements of the institution to which it is presented for the award of the certificate.
 The study is organized under five chapters.
-Chapter One deals with the background which identifies the problem area and the problems to be investigated.
+Chapter one deals with the background which identifies the problem area and the problems to be investigated.
 The research objectives, research questions are also discussed in this chapter.
-Chapter Two reviews related literature.
+Chapter two reviews related literature.
 Literature is reviewed alongside the theoretical framework that supports the study.
 Literature is reviewed from primary sources, documentaries, conference proceedings, seminar papers, and other relevant literature dully cited and acknowledged.
 Terms that are strong and unfamiliar are also defined and explained under this chapter.
-Chapter Three discusses the methodology of the study.
+Chapter three discusses the methodology of the study.
 It describes the research design and instruments for the collections of data, it also describes the processes and procedures adopted for data collection for the study.
 This chapter also describes the population for the study, sampling and sampling techniques and sample size.
-Chapter Four presents the analysis of data.
-Chapter Five discusses the summary, conclusion and recommendations of the study.
+Chapter four presents the analysis of data and describes the statistical analysis to use.
+Chapter five discusses the summary, conclusion and recommendations of the study.